What is LSAT tutoring?

 What does tutoring with Ellen look like?

-Basically, I devote my life to making your life better.
-I do everything in my power to make sure that your LSAT experience is as awesome as it can possibly be.
+Basically, I devote my life to making your LSAT life better.
+I do everything in my power to make sure that your LSAT prep experience is as awesome and successful as it can possibly be.
 There is no set formula for tutoring.
-It’s not like, “Well, we’ve completed Logic Games Module 3, so you have to move to Logical Reasoning because you should be getting it by now" (if a tutor ever says those italicized words to you, fire them immediately).
+It’s not like, “Well, we’ve completed Logic Games Module 3, so you have to move to Logical Reasoning because you should be getting it by now” (if a tutor ever says those italicized words to you, fire them immediately).

 Tutoring is, above all, customized to your needs.
 There are many techniques I only recommend to students I’ve seen fit very specific profiles because I know those methods tend to work with that population and actively damage everyone else.
 These methods don’t tend to make it into my books because of their potential for misuse when broadly applied, but they make a huge difference in tutoring.